datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When modelling data, integration architectures (IA) lay the foundation
-upon which data is shaped and structured as it moves through one system
+for shaping and structuring data as it moves from one system
 to another.
 Within IA, Point-to-point (P2P) and Enterprise Service Bus
 (ESB) have been used extensively.
-Recent trends, however, move away from
+Recent trends move away from
-these established integration principles and places data and its
+these established IAs and places data and its meaning at the center.
-mobility at its center.

-Albeit, before elaborating on how integration principles has undergone
+Before we elaborate on the most recent data driven IA, we want to lay
-recent radical changes, you should first dive into P2P and ESB.
+out the history by quickly diving into P2P and ESB.

 .. _point-to-point-1-1:

 Point-to-Point
 ^^^^^^^^^^^^^^

-This kind of IA is a simple integration principle.
+This kind of IA is the simplest integration principle.
 As an example of P2P
-imagine sending a message generated in one system to a single receiver
+imagine sending a message generated in one system A to a single receiver
-in another system.
-This simplified example shows both the pros and cons
+in another system B. System A talks to system B.
-to using P2P.
-It is simple and therefore easy to manage, albeit what if
+It is simple and therefore easy to manage, albeit what if another system C is
-another system is introduced and so multiple new messages need to be
+introduced and needs to talk with both system A and B?
+Introducing system C will increase the complexity of the architecture threefold,
+as we go from 1 integration between A and B to 3 integrations.
+A->B, A->C, B->C
-sent?
-Well, in this case P2P is not your best option, and the issue of
+In this case P2P is not your best option, and the issue of
 scalability presents itself.

 To illustrate how complexity can make P2P a
 non-viable option look at the below Figure 1 – Point-to-Point:

 .. figure:: ./media/Point_to_Point.png